Guinea Travel Advice

 Gun violence is becoming increasingly common in the built up areas of Guinea.
 Violent muggings, theft of cars and home invasions are frequently carried out by gangs using assault rifles and other small arms.
 You should ensure that if you are staying in a hotel it has adequate security measures including a night time armed guard.

-It is highly advised to only travel around the country if you have an armed Close Protection Officer or if you are in Guinea for business purposes, a security detail provided by your employer.
+The overall travel advice for Guinea is that you are highly advised to only travel around the country if you have an armed Close Protection Officer or if you are in Guinea for business purposes, a security detail provided by your employer.

 The political situation in Guinea is currently stable.
 However there have been some recent outbreaks of violence within and beyond the capital which have resulted in several deaths and the burning of residential and commercial properties.
 Avoid large public gatherings and monitor the local media as often as possible.